 The Czech Republic is known for its beer production and consumption.
-Moreover, beer is ingrained in Czech culture so much that the beer industry is considered a part of the national heritage.
-The Czechs drink mostly Czech beer.
-Many foreign breweries have tried to get Czechs drinking other than Czech beers after 1989, but they haven’t had much luck.
-Foreign importers are left to scrap over less than 1% of the total national consumption!
-What does it say to you?
-They love local beer!
+Moreover, beer is ingrained in Czech culture so profoundly that the beer industry is considered a part of the national heritage.
+The Czechs drink mostly Czech beer, leaving the foreign breweries who have tried to lure Czech drinkers of the local brew, without much luck.
+Because as it stands foreign importers are left to scrap over less than 1% of the total national consumption!
+So what does that tell you?
+Czechs love their local beer!

 Czech beer is admired internationally

 Prestigious British competition – World Beer Awards – officially named Czech beer Primator “The Best Beer of the Planet” in 2013.
 The winner was selected after a blind tasting of over 600 brands of beer.

 Flights to the Czech Republic are cheap, and local beer is considered one of the cheapest in the world.
 How do you like that combination?

 Yes, you heard it right!
 Because beer is such an essential part of Czech culture, beer price is quite low so everyone can afford it.
 After all, people tend to enjoy something they can have lots of without breaking the bank.

 Pilsen is the home for the best Czech beers.
 The town is about 40 miles south of Prague, and it is an excellent place to visit and explore the most unforgettable beers on Earth.

 Meanwhile, if you are ever planning on visiting Prague, here are the cheapest flights available online.